Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

 Then the parameters $\theta_2,\theta_4,\theta_6$ obtained by the star-triangle transformation are the unique angles in $(0,\frac{\pi}{2})$ such that

 where the labels of the angles are considered modulo $6$. \end{proposition}

-\begin{remark} This transformation may be expressed in different ways.
+\begin{remark} This transformation may be expressed in different ways; in this remark, we recall a convenient elliptic parametrization due to Baxter \cite{Baxter:exactly}, also used in \cite{BoutillierDeTiliereRaschel}.
 The previous definition of $k'$ naturally comes from the use of an \emph{elliptic modulus} $k \in i\R \cup [0,1)$ such that $k^2 + k'^2 = 1$; see Appendix~\ref{sec:elliptic} for a short introduction to elliptic functions.

 We can define elliptic angles $\tau_1,\dots,\tau_6$ and $\theta'_1,\dots,\theta'_6$ by

 where $\Fel$ (resp. $\Kel$) is the incomplete (resp. complete) integral of the first kind, see Appendix~\ref{sec:elliptic} for definitions and details.
 The normalization is such that both $\theta$ and $\theta'$ variables live in $(0,\frac{\pi}{2})$, while $\tau$ variables live in $(0,K(k))$.
 Then $k$ can be seen as the only modulus such that the $\theta'$ angles satisfy